ojadeyemi/USPORTS-BBALL-WEBAPP/CONTRIBUTING.md

 # How to Contribute

+ > NOTE: USPORTS has changed the structure of their website therefore  [usports-basketball](https://github.com/ojadeyemi/usports-basketball "Python package for current usports basketball stats") package will not be able to webscape data.
+Hopefully I find out how to update it.

-To contribute to the USPORTS BASKETBALL WEB APP, follow these steps:
+### To contribute to the USPORTS BASKETBALL WEB APP, follow these steps:

-1. Fork the repository to your GitHub account.
+### 1. Fork the repository to your GitHub account.

-2. Clone the forked repository to your local machine:
+### 2. Clone the forked repository to your local machine:

 ```bash
 git clone https://github.com/ojadeyemi/USPORTS-BBALL-WEBAPP.git